jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Regardless of scope, the principles of a good contract specify the contract’s obligations and expectations in a meaningful way.

 ## What vs How
 As mentioned above, the contract specifies __what__ it expects and provides, while __how__ it provides it is not part of the contract.
 The __how__ resides within an implementation that honors the contract.
 It’s possible for multiple implementations to satisfy the same contract in different ways.
+For example, different sorting algorithms (quick sort, merge sort, bubble sort) fulfill the contract of sorting a list, each with varying performance characteristics.

-This is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)
+This separation is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)

 # Client Point of View
 <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1386924139i/16867.jpg" alt="The Design of Everyday Things" title="Image Source: https://www.goodreads.com/book/show/16867" width = "30%" align="right" style="padding: 35px;">